Thomas Hale (agriculturist): Life and work

 Little is known about Thomas Hale's life, as no records exist.
 He probably died around 1756.

 His main work was A Compleat Body of Husbandry, published between 1756 and 1758 in four volumes.
-The work was translated into French by Jean-Baptiste Dupuy-Demportes and published in 1763 as Le gentilhomme cultivateur, ou corps complet d'agriculture.
+The work was translated into French by Jean-Baptiste Dupuy-Demportes and published in 1763 as Le gentilhomme cultivateur, ou corps complet d'agriculture., and into German by Peter von Hohenthal and anonymous published under the title Allgemeine Haushaltungs- und Landwissenschaft, aus den sichersten und neuesten Erfahrungen und Entdeckungen geprüfet und in Ausübung gebracht von einer ökonomischen Gesellschaft in England.
+5 vols.
+Hamburg and Leipzig 1759 - 1768.

 The British The Complete Farmer: Or, a General Dictionary of Husbandry by members of the Royal Society, first published from 1756 to 1768, considered Thomas Hale among the foremost agriculturists of the time.
 The 3rd edition of The Complete Farmer (1777) listed Hale in the subtitle of this work among other foremost authorities, such as Carl Linnaeus, Louis François Henri de Menon, Hugh Plat, John Evelyn, John Mortimer, John Worlidge, Jethro Tull, William Ellis, Philip Miller, Edward Lisle, Roque, John Mills, and Arthur Young.

 George Washington owned a copy of A Compleat Body of Husbandry.